jortilles/byPassPentahoLogin/README.md

 Where:
  The destination_1 is the destination you declared in the destinos.properties file.

- The token is the hash md5 of the string: date + "SomeExtraText" + destination   where:
+ The token is the * md5 hash*   of the string:   ** date + "SomeExtraText" + destination  **  where:
-    the date is the date with the format dd-MM-yyyy

-    "SomeExtraText" is just some extra text to make the hash ugliest.
+* the date is the date with the format dd-MM-yyyy *"SomeExtraText" is just some extra text to make the hash ugliest.
 You can modify the class JortillesCultomFilter and place here you desired  text

-    destination is the destination you want to go... in this example destination_1
+* destination is the destination you want to go... in this example destination_1

 The filter will decode de call and attach the user and password defined in the properties file to de call.
 As well all the rest of the parameters.